jpcano/jpcano.github.io/src/content/blog/small-poem.md

 He laughed, he sang\
 but in his cup\
-a tear of fire mixed with the wine.
+a tear of fire mixed with wine.